Human penis size: Microphallism

-An adult penis with an erect length of 2.5 SD below the average but otherwise formed normally is referred to in a medical context as having the micropenis condition.
+An adult penis with an erect length of 2.5 standard deviations (SD) below the average but otherwise formed normally is referred to in a medical context as having the micropenis condition.
 The condition affects 0.6% of men.
 Some of the identifiable causes are deficiency of pituitary growth hormone or gonadotropins, mild degrees of androgen insensitivity, a variety of genetic syndromes and variations in certain homeobox genes.
 Some types of micropenis can be addressed with growth hormone or testosterone treatment in early childhood.
 Operations are also available to increase penis size in cases of micropenis in adults.